 GeneCards Summary for P2RX4 Gene

 P2RX4 (Purinergic Receptor P2X 4) is a Protein Coding gene.
 Diseases associated with P2RX4 include Chronic Pain.
-Among its related pathways are Platelet homeostasis and Ca, cAMP and Lipid Signaling.
+Among its related pathways are Neuroscience and Platelet homeostasis.
 Gene Ontology (GO) annotations related to this gene include protein homodimerization activity and ion channel activity.
 An important paralog of this gene is P2RX1.

 Receptor for ATP that acts as a ligand-gated ion channel.
 This receptor is insensitive to the antagonists PPADS and suramin.